GerritCodeReview/plugins_high-availability/src/main/resources/Documentation/about.md

 * sharing the git repositories using a shared file system (e.g. NFS)
 * behind a load balancer (e.g. HAProxy)

-Currently, the mode supported is one primary (active) master and multiple backup (passive) masters but eventually the plan is to support `n` active masters.
+Default mode is one primary (active) master and multiple backup (passive) masters but `n` active masters can be configured.
 In the active/passive mode, the active master is handling all traffic while the passives are kept updated to be always ready to take over.

 Even if database and git repositories are shared by the masters, there are a few areas of concern in order to be able to switch traffic between masters in a